Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 This conversation status is applied when you need to wait for a specific period or require a reply from the customer to continue the conversation.
 In a conversation workflow, it indicates that the issue will be set aside for now, and the status will change to Open when a time trigger or customer response trigger was activated.

-For more information, read the [Live Agent](https://docs.cognigy.com/insights/dashboard-live-agent/) and the [Conversation Workflow](https://docs.cognigy.com/live-agent/conversation/conversation-workflow/?h=snooze#setting-reminders-and-status)documentation.
+For more information, read the [Live Agent](https://docs.cognigy.com/insights/dashboard-live-agent/) documentation.

 ## Conversation Assignment Statuses